100thCoin/AccuracyCoin/README.md

   L: Writing to $4015 when the DMC timer has 2 cycles until clocked should not trigger a DMC DMA until after the 3 or 4 CPU cycle delay of writing to $4015.
   M: Writing to $4015 when the DMC timer has 1 cycle until clocked should not trigger a DMC DMA until after the 3 or 4 CPU cycle delay of writing to $4015.
   N: Writing to $4015 when the DMC timer has 0 cycles until clocked should not trigger a DMC DMA until after the 3 or 4 CPU cycle delay of writing to $4015.

+### APU Register Activation
+  1: A series of prerequisite tests failed.
+CPU and PPU open bus, PPU Read Buffer, DMA + Open Bus, and DMA + $2007 Read.
+  2: Reading from $4015 should clear the APU Frame Counter Interrupt flag.
+  3: The OAM DMA should not be able to read from the APU registers if $40 is written to $4016, and the CPU Address Bus is not in the range of $4000 to $401F.
+  4: Something went wrong during the open bus execution.
+Controller port 2 was possibly clocked too many times.
+  5: The OAM DMA should be able to read from the APU registers (and mirrors of them) if $40 is written to $4016, and the CPU Address Bus is in the range of $4000 to $401F.
+  6: Bus conflicts with the APU registers were not properly emulated.
+  7: Despite the controller registers not being visible in OAM, the controllers should still be clocked.

 ### Controller Strobing
   1: A value of $02 written to $4016 should not strobe the controllers.